peteroupc/classic-wallpaper/uielements.md

 Cursors (mouse pointer graphics) can follow the guidelines given above as well, but most cursors are traditionally drawn:

 - In a single pixel dimension, generally 32&times;32, except to account for [logical display resolution](#logical-display-resolutions).
-- In two colors (black and white) or in grayscale, in either case with optional transparency.
-In the two-color case, each shape of the cursor is generally either white with a 1-pixel black outline or vice versa, to make the cursor easy to see over any background.
+- In black and white or in grayscale (with colors limited to gray tones, black, and white), in either case with optional transparency.
+In the black-and-white case, each shape of the cursor is generally either white with a 1-pixel black outline or vice versa, to make the cursor easy to see over any background.

-> **Note:** Icons and cursors with no translucent pixels are often stored in the form of an _XOR mask_ (color mask) and a black-and-white _AND mask_ ("inverted alpha" mask).
+> **Note:** Icons and cursors with no translucent pixels are often stored in the form of an _XOR mask_ (color mask) and a black-and-white _AND mask_ ("inverted alpha" mask), a format that additionally allows for so-called "inverted pixels".
 >
 >  1. First, the output pixels are combined using a bit-by-bit AND operation with the pixels in the AND mask, so that the output pixels become black where the mask is black (in the _opaque_ areas of the icon or cursor) and left unchanged elsewhere.
 >  2. Then, the output pixels are combined using a bit-by-bit XOR operation with the pixels in the XOR mask, so that, among other things, the mask is copied to the output where the output is black, and the rest of the output is inverted where the mask is white.